Scott Co, Iowa USGenWeb Project

 and ties up close to the green tree every night.

-Coal was discovered in Happy Hollow near Hampton, Illinois, in 1869, by
+Coal was discovered in Happy Hollow near Hampton, Illinois, in

 Thomas Tagg and William Barth.
 The next year, 1870, these same men, Tagg and